Learn

 When to use it: Rec league (any age), 10U and below, any setting where development and fairness matter more than winning.

 Why it works: Every kid gets at-bats in high-leverage spots.
 The kid batting ninth this game bats first next game.
-Playing time tracking in Rizzler makes this rotation visible and accountable.
+Playing time tracking in Rizzler makes the season-long distribution visible and accountable.
 How to balance playing time →

 Approach 4: AI-Generated (Data-Driven)